rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231105_New York Times Podcasts.md

 *  They needed DNA to confirm everything else they had found, including the hairs on the
 *  tape used to bind the bodies.
 *  Tailing Hewerman, they picked their sample from a pizza box he tossed into a garbage
-*  can on Fifth Avenue in Manhattan—one more indelible image to make this case notorious,
+*  can on Fifth Avenue in Manhattanâ€”one more indelible image to make this case notorious,
 *  and the bramble.
 *  The hair follicles from the tape contained trace genetic samples requiring a special
 *  process called mitochondrial analysis.